arthurpc02/arthurpc02/README.md

 - 👋 Hi, I’m Arthur!
-I learned to programm in 2010 and never stopped eversince.
+I learned to programm in 2010 and never stopped ever since.
 Most of the stuff I programmed were for the university and for my job, but I also fiddled around a lot with Arduino projects at home.
 - Currently working with Embedded Systems for cars using AUTOSAR architecture.
-- I can handle C and C++.
-I know a lot about ESP32, FreeRTOS and Arduino.
+- I can handle C, and I know a lot about ESP32, FreeRTOS and Arduino.
 - I know my way around RaspberryPI, Linux and Python.
 - I know how to protype my own PCB's.
 - Some Projects: